In this article, we are going to break down the differences between Amps vs Watts as well as Volts and OHMS.

 Volts vs Amps Vs Ohms (Resistance)

-The relationship between voltage, amps and resistance are very similar but ohms is different since it does not have any current flow, while voltage and amps both do have current flow.
+The relationship between voltage, amps and resistance are very similar but ohms is different since it does not have any electrical current flow, while voltage and amps both do have current flow.

 When you increase the volts on your circuit it means there will be more electric pressure which cause current to go through a wire or device thus draining battery faster if high amps are going to that wire or device.
 The higher the volts put into DC circuit the higher the amps will be going into that circuit.